-- a.
-Reconnect the AC power, telephone line, and battery + connector to the panel.
-(The Communicator and Panel will power up together). - b.
+a.
+Reconnect the telephone line, AC power and battery + connector to the Panel.
+(The Communicator and b.
 Observe that the Communicator's red and yellow LEDs are flashing together while it initializes.
 The red and yellow LEDs will continue to flash until the Communicator has successfully communicated to all programmed receivers.
-If this is the first time the Communicator has been powered up in the panel, the module will initiate communication to Connect24 to request remote programming.
+If this is the first time the Communicator has been powered up, the module will request programming remotely.